 What we believe

-We are a new church that exists to proclaim the glory of the Triune God in North Summit County, the greater Western Reserve, and the world by worshipping him and bearing witness to his redemptive kingdom.
+We are a new church that exists to proclaim the glory of the Triune God in North Summit County, the greater Western Reserve, and the world by worshipping him and bearing witness to Christ’s redemptive kingdom.

 We are: